What to expect on your visit to Greys Court

-When you arrive, you’ll be greeted by a member of staff.
+When you arrive, please park your car and head to Visitor Reception where you’ll be greeted by a member of staff.
 Please have your tickets and membership card to hand.
 Please arrive within your 30-minute timeslot.
 If you’re more than 10 minutes late for your arrival slot then entry will be at the discretion of the property team.
-Once you arrive on site, you can stay as long as you like until we close at 4pm.

 We’ve reduced the number of people we can welcome to ensure the safety of our visitors, staff and volunteers.
 To help keep everyone safe, please follow social distancing and government guidance when you visit.

 There is currently a one way route through the walled gardens to help maintain social distancing.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.
 A map of the estate will be available to take a picture of when you arrive, and staff will be on hand to help with directions.